MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_get_endpoint_descriptor2.md

 ## -description

-The audio driver issues the **IOCTL_SBAUD_GET_ENDPOINT_DESCRIPTOR2** control code to get information about an Audio endpoint exposed through Sideband Audio device interface.
+The audio driver issues the **IOCTL_SBAUD_GET_ENDPOINT_DESCRIPTOR2** control code to get information about an Audio endpoint exposed through sideband audio device interface.
 The version 2 of this IOCTL allows the controller driver to provide custom device properties to add to the audio device's interface.

 ## -ioctlparameters